dlu-ch/dlb/doc/faq.rst

 you won't so easily find yourself in the position with dlb where you have to remove all output dependencies and build from scratch.
 Make *requires* that each output dependency (target) changes when one of its input dependencies (sources) has changed.
-Fixing a typo in a comment of a :file:`.c` file necessarily leads to the compilation and linking and all dependent actions, whereas in dlb the cascade stops with the first file that does not change.
+Fixing a typo in a comment of a :file:`.c` file necessarily leads to compilation, linking and all dependent actions, whereas in dlb the cascade stops with the first file that does not change.

 Compare `example/c-minimal/ <https://github.com/dlu-ch/dlb/tree/master/example/c-minimal>`_ and